 DDLS gifting The Smith Family and disadvantaged children’s education

 DDLS has long been hailed as Australia’s leading and most trusted training provider in the fields of technology, process and people for over 25 years.
 One of the key reasons why the company has been able to achieve this status is through our strong commitment to our corporate social responsibility (CSR) initiatives.
-For the last five years since 2012, DDLS has been a proud sponsor and partner of The Smith Family, a charitable organisation dedicated to children’s education by helping disadvantaged young Australians to succeed at school.
+Since 2012, DDLS has been a proud sponsor and partner of The Smith Family, a charitable organisation dedicated to children’s education by helping disadvantaged young Australians to succeed at school.

-As the great Benjamin Franklin once quoted, “An investment in learning pays the best dividends”.
+As the great Benjamin Franklin once said, “An investment in learning pays the best dividends”.
 DDLS has helped The Smith Family realise this investment in five different ways:

 1. ICT Training Support